sorrynofocus/sorrynofocus/README.md

 ## Hi there, I'm Chris.
 Sorrynofocus.
-Pashed Motatoes!
+And, I love Pashed Motatoes!

 ### I'm an engineer.
 I love automation, desktop application development, and honeybees. 🐝

-- 🔭 Currently employed with Symantec/Broadcom as a Engineering Program Manager (fancy name for Senior).
+- 🔭 Currently employed with Symantec/Broadcom as an Engineering Program Manager (fancy name for Senior).
 Before the buyout, I've been a software engineer for Symantec since 2001.
 - 🌱 Persistent studies, consuming lectures on engineering. 🤣
 - 👯 I’m looking to collaborate, but typically a lonewolf.
 - 🥅 Goals: Make tech videos/documents, get my code into github, become less stressed.